WASasquatch/was-node-suite-comfyui/README.md

  - True Random.org Number Generator: Generate a truly random number online from atmospheric noise with [Random.org](https://random.org/)
    - [Get your API key from your account page](https://accounts.random.org/)
  - Write to Morph GIF: Write a new frame to an existing GIF (or create new one) with interpolation between frames.
+ - Write to Video: Write a frame as you generate to a video (Best used with FFV1 for lossless images)
 </details>

  <br>